Best Online Master’s Degrees in: Art History

 Azusa Pacific University was awarded the title of best online master’s degree in art history for flexibility.
 This private four-year institution located in Azusa serves nearly 10,000 students, including a growing number of individuals taking classes online.
 This school’s program focuses on modern and contemporary art history.
 Ranked among the top 20 up-and-coming schools by U.S. News & World Report, APU has a strong online division offering degree programs specifically designed for working adults trying to balance the demands of their personal and professional lives.
 Classes are taken one at a time and students can log in to the virtual classroom and access reading materials, assignments, and participate in discussion boards at any time, from any location that has Internet access.

 Azusa Pacific University was also recognized as the best online master’s degree in art history for financial support.
-According to reports from the National Center for Education Statistics, 95% of new students received some form of financial assistance for the 2010-2011 school year.
+According to reports from the National Center for Education Statistics, 95% of new students received some form of financial assistance.
 Approximately 94% received grant and/or scholarship money as part of their award package.
 About two thirds of students also took out loans to help with the cost of continued education, but most of these were through federal loan programs.
 The loan default rate for 2009 was very low at 1.4%, indicating manageable levels of debt for most graduates of APU.

 New Student Orientation